 Feb.
 28, 2018 - Budget Response Teams Moving Forward

-In consultation with President's Cabinet,Vice President Larochelle formed two budget response teams, each one focused on a critical area of our budget plan.
+In consultation with President's Cabinet,Vice President Larochelle formed two budget response teams, each one focused on a critical area of our Financial Stability Plan.

 - The Cost Management and Business Process Improvement Team will be examining opportunities within Business Affairs to generate cost savings and reviewing ways to make our business processes more efficient and effective.
 As the focus is internal, membership in this team will come from the Business Affairs Division.

 - The Revenue Generation (Capitalizing on our Assets) Team will be reviewing opportunities to leverage the College’s assets (such as facilities and intellectual property to name a few) to generate additional revenue to support the College.
 As this team is focused on a broader review of revenue opportunities, membership will come from across campus.

 The teams will begin with the budget suggestions submitted by our community but also engage with departments on additional opportunities.
 It is important to note that these initiatives are long-term.
 We anticipate some quick wins for each of these teams, but many changes will take time.
 Stay tuned for updates on each teams activities.